 Although weigh protein can be beneficial to a boxer or any athlete that is training consistently each day.

-In order to lose weight successfully, studies show that boxers who want to lose weight without sacrificing muscle must increase their protein intake because it will help prevent muscle loss that occurs when dieting.
+In order to lose weight well, studies show that boxers who want to lose weight without sacrificing muscle must increase their protein intake because it will help prevent muscle loss that occurs when dieting.

 This is because of the amount of hard work you put your body under when you are hitting a heavy bag, swimming, and running etc.

 Remember, you want to be eating the same amount on your rest day as your training day because this is a time when your body is rebuilding and getting stronger.

 Rest Day Checklist Summary

-- Do what the elite boxers do: Juggle, foam roll, stretch, and relax on your rest day.
+Do what the elite boxers do:

 - Take plenty of rest days throughout the week depending on your experience and physicality